how to save water

 The quantity of untreated sewage contained within wastewater that spills from a storm overflow during heavy rainfall depends on several factors, such as the volume and intensity of the rainfall, the capacity and design of the local sewer system, and the amount and type of pollutants in the sewage.
 It is therefore difficult to give a precise or universal answer to the question of how much raw sewage is contained in the wastewater that is discharged.

-We are making the results of our drainage modelling available on our Storm Overflow web page Storm Overflows in the first half of 2024.
+You can view the results of our drainage modelling spills here.
 This predicts the volumes of waste water spilled to help inform investment decisions.

 Why can’t storm overflows be removed?